espi1665/home-depot-poc/README.md

 # Home-Depot-PoC
-Home Depot Scrapper PoC scraps data from the home depot API checks the price/stock and updates a google sheet.
+Home Depot Scrapper PoC is a CRON serive that runs every morning on Github Actions.
+It scraps data from home depot, checks the price/stock, and updates a google sheet.
 If the price has changed by 20%, this project will send an email alert to the owner.

 The below APIs / References were used to create this PoC
 - [Home Depot Srapper](https://stevesie.com/apps/home-depot-api)